roehlerw/code-challenge-plugin/README.md

 4. Sophistication: The contract includes fields where you can place the inferred type of properties, and fields for indicating that a record does not conform to the inferred schema.
 Consider population of these fields extra credit - it may be very difficult (or impossible) to accurately infer the correct values, but we will be impressed if you can.

+We're hoping this challenge will help you demonstrate that you are able to learn new frameworks quickly, build out a project from scratch based on a rough set of specs, and write production-quality code.
+If we schedule an interview, we'll use your solution to drive a conversation about your code, as well as latent issues that you might have found in the contract itself and the way the plugin system works.

+If you find that the test harness is doing something wrong, or you're completely stuck on how to solve something, file an issue against this repo.
+If you can send a pull request to improve the test harness that would be even better.

+(Please don't judge the quality of the code in host.go too harshly; it was written in a hurry with a lot of "help" from a four year old.
+We'll try to clean it up in the future.)